kenmoini/kenmoini.com/site/content/en/post/2024/02/adding-trusted-root-certificate-authority.md

 This is something you have to solve for at every level of PKI management, from a simple self-signed certificate to a complex chain.

-Say you roll your own self-signed certificate - or self-signed Certificate Authority chain.
+Say you roll your own self-signed certificate - or your service generates its own self-signed certificate.
+Maybe you create a complex self-signed Certificate Authority chain, or use something like [StepCA](https://kenmoini.com/post/2022/04/diy-ca-with-small-step/) that makes a Root and Intermediate Certificate Authority set.

 You go sign some certificates, configure your services to use them - but the clients are still showing an `ERR_CERT_AUTHORITY_INVALID` error!
 Something that looks like this maybe: